This topic introduces Apigee Analytics.

 - Data delay interval - After a call is made to an API proxy, it can take up to 10 minutes for the data to be accessible for display or through API calls.

-- Data retention - The length of time that analytics data is retained by Apigee differs by plan.
-Depending on your plan, analytics data may be available for the past 30, 60, 90, or 365 days.
+- Analytics availability - The length of time that analytics data (which includes Monetization and Sense data, if applicable) is made available by Apigee differs by plan.
+Depending on your plan, analytics data may be available for the past 30 days, 90 days, or 14 months.

 How do I access my analytics data?